by Kitty Nash

 - The family will be (all together) (altogether) for the holidays.

-- If we place our resources (all together) (altogether), we will have enough.
+- If we pool our resources (all together) (altogether), we will have plenty.

 - Their opposition was (all together) (altogether) unexpected.